Kobehulett/canvas-alert-bot/README.md

 # Canvas Alert Bot

 ## What the Bot Does
-This bot connects to Canvas LMS and automatically checks for upcoming assignments.
-It sends reminders and updates to a Discord channel because i keep forgetting due dates.
-You can also use commands like `!ping` to check if it’s online and `!next` to see upcoming assignments.
+this Discord bot conencts to canvas and autonomously checks for upcoming assignments it sends reminders and updates to a discord channel because Im often on discord and I often forget due dates I also used commands like "!ping" tp verify if the bot is online if it is it will respond with "pong". you can also use commands like '!next' to see upcoming assignments.

 ## How to Run It
 1. Add your Canvas and Discord credentials to a `.env` file: